scaleway/serverless-gateway/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have reviewed this myself
 - [ ] There is a unit test covering every change in this PR
 - [ ] I have updated the relevant documentation
+- [ ] I have upgraded the VERSION file to push the gateway image with a new tag

 ## Details